Mrweatherman208/Maintenance-Announcer/README.md

 Maintenance Announcer is a lightweight Bukkit Minecraft server plugin that makes it easy to tell everyone on your server that Mainteance to the server is happening.

 ## Features
-- Lightweight✅
+- Lightweight
-- Easy to Use✅
+- Easy to Use

 ## Requirements